-Dr. Sandra Vannoy has been named acting dean of the WCOB; Dr. Tim Forsyth has been appointed WCOB’s acting associate dean for graduate programs and research; and Dr. Scott Hunsinger has been named interim chair of the college’s Department of Computer Information Systems.
+Dr. Tim Forsyth has been appointed WCOB’s acting associate dean for graduate programs and research, and Dr. Scott Hunsinger has been named interim chair of the college’s Department of Computer Information Systems.
 Their appointments became effective Feb.
 10.

 “Hunsinger brings strong leadership experience to his role as interim chair,” said Vannoy, who previously held the position of interim chair.
 Vannoy said Hunsinger’s experience includes serving as dean of academic affairs and information technology in the North Carolina Community College System.